plone/training/dexterity.rst

 ++++++++++

 Create a new content type called *Speaker* and export the schema to a xml-File.
-It should contain the following data:
+It should contain the following fields:

-* First Name
-* Last Name
+* Title
 * Email
 * Homepage (optional)
 * Biography (optional)